reneherrero/dbc-rs/dbc/LICENSING.md

 **Commercial licenses are available for purchase.**

+See [LICENSE-COMMERCIAL](LICENSE-COMMERCIAL) for the full commercial license terms.

 ### When Do You Need a Commercial License?

 You need a commercial license if: